toonMarty/alx-backend-user-data/0x02-Session_authentication/README.md

 # 3. User ID for Session ID
 An instance method def user_id_for_session_id that returns a User ID based on a Session ID

+# 4. Session cookie
+The method def session_cookie that returns a cookie value from a request